What is MST?

 Before taking this medicine

-Do not give this medicine to a child or teenager with a fever, flu symptoms, or chicken pox.
-MST can cause Reye's syndrome, a serious and sometimes fatal condition in children.
-This medicine is not approved for use by anyone younger than 12 years old.
+Ask a doctor before giving the medicine to a child younger than 12 years old.
+Do not give this medicine to a child or teenager with a fever, flu symptoms, or chickenpox.
+Salicylates can cause Reye's syndrome, a serious and sometimes fatal condition in children.

 How should I take MST?

-Take with food if MST upsets your stomach.
+Take with food if this medicine upsets your stomach.

-If you need surgery, tell the surgeon ahead of time that you are using MST.
+If you need surgery or dental work, tell the surgeon or dentist ahead of time that you are using MST.
 You may need to stop using the medicine for a short time.

 Store at room temperature away from moisture and heat.